rizinorg/website/content/posts/rsoc-2021-announcement/index.md

 weight: 2
 ---

-We are excited to announce the RSoC 2021!
-Rizin Summer of code is a summer internship program.
+We are excited to announce RSoC 2021!
+Rizin Summer of Code is a summer internship program.
 [Together with the KeenLab of Tencent](https://keenlab.tencent.com/zh/2021/03/04/RSoC-keenlab-2021/) we provide an opportunity for students to work full-time on Rizin and RzGhidra.
 We used experience gathered by participating in Google Summer of Code as an organization and